 Recent studies have demonstrated that tumor mutational burden can be effectively estimated using targeted sequencing panels.5-6 Specific features are recommended to enhance accuracy in TMB scoring, such as a minimum size of 1.5 Mb genomic content, and algorithms to filter variants that are unlikely to contribute to immunogenicity.
 5-6

-Illumina offers several library preparation and sequencing options with access to data analysis options for tumor mutational load and neoantigen analysis.
+Illumina offers several library preparation and sequencing options with access to data analysis options for tumor mutational load and neoantigen identification.
 Streamlined workflows and flexible kit configurations accommodate multiple study designs.

 Approximately 90% of the world’s sequencing data are generated using Illumina sequencing by synthesis (SBS) chemistry.*